At least 9 killed in twin-engine aircraft crash on Oahu’s North Shore

-HONOLULU, Hawaii (HawaiiNewsNow/Gray News) – Nine people were killed Friday evening when a twin-engine aircraft crashed on Oahu’s North Shore and then erupted in flames, authorities confirmed.
+HONOLULU, Hawaii (HawaiiNewsNow/Gray News) – Nine people were killed Friday evening when a twin-engine skydiving aircraft crashed on Oahu’s North Shore and then erupted in flames, authorities confirmed.

-Multiple agencies have responded to the crash near Dillingham Airfield.
+Authorities said the crash happened in an area near Dillingham Airfield.
+(Source: JT Gray)

+It appeared to have crashed on takeoff, though authorities stressed that’s still under investigation.

 Authorities with the Honolulu Fire Department said the first reports of the downed craft came in about 6:30 p.m.
 When firefighters arrived, they found the wreckage of the craft fully engulfed in flames.

-Photos from the area showed smoke could be seen from miles away.
+Photos from the area showed smoke from the fire could be seen from miles away.

-About an hour after the crash, a somber Fire Chief Manuel Neves told reporters: “Right now, the initial report is that there were 9 souls on board.
+About an hour after the crash, a somber Fire Chief Manuel Neves told reporters: “Right now, the initial report is that there were nine souls on board.
 There are no survivors."

+He said that family members of those on board the aircraft were on the ground when the crash happened and may have seen the plane go down.

+“It is very difficult.
+In my 40 years as a firefighter here in Hawaii, this is the most tragic aircraft incident we’ve had," Neves said.
+“We had some helicopters with the military, but this is a civilian plane with that many people on board.”

 On Twitter, Mayor Kirk Caldwell said he was following developments on the crash.

 “At this time, our thoughts and prayers are with the family and friends of the victims,” he wrote.

 Honolulu Emergency Services Department spokeswoman Shayne Enright said all nine on the aircraft were pronounced dead at the scene.